 Dining Services maintains an active website to provide the latest dining information at cwu.edu/dining.
-Check out dining locations, service hours, menus, and nutritional information from your computer.
+Check out dining locations, service hours, menus, and nutritional information.
 You can also check out weekly specials and the date of the next exciting dining events, or contact us with your questions or comments.
-Also make sure to follow us on Instagram, Twitter and Facebook: @cwueats.
+Also make sure to follow us on Instagram and Facebook: @cwueats.